blashin888/conditions-for-non-fragility/draft.md

 but to design conditions under which systems do not collapse when failure occurs.

+#
 This is not a prescription.

 It reflects observed conditions.

+This is not a prescription.

+It reflects observed conditions.

+This is not addressed to any specific role.

+It is an observation placed between roles.

 ---